 - The SUD treatment provider will assess the consumer when the consumer presents for services and begin the process of developing a treatment plan for post-jail.
 Jail-based services are based on the consumer's medical necessity for SUD services. - Each consumer will have an individual assessment, treatment plan, and intake completed (there will be no "group intakes"). - All consumers receiving services while incarcerated will have a referral made to a SUD provider in their respective county of residence, with an appointment date and time that is scheduled close to the next business day following their release date.
 Since there will be a possibility of consumers being released early, consumers are to have all the necessary referral information as soon as possible to be able to schedule an appointment themselves after early release. - It is an expectation of MSHN if consumers are released from jail early, every attempt will be made by the provider of jail-based services to contact the consumers to help ensure a successful transition to their community SUD treatment provider is made.
-The attempts to contact the consumer should be documented in the consumers file. - The provider of jail-based services will secure a release to both the receiving provider and the consumer's home region, if not MSHN. - All appointment dates and times will be documented in the REMI system for each consumer in his/her discharge summary.
-A note will be made in the discharge note section of the discharge summary in REMI stating if the consumer was released early. - The provider of jail-based services will ensure that each consumer that receives any jailbased services will have documentation in REMI for the services.
+The attempts to contact the consumer should be documented in the consumer's file. - The provider of jail-based services will secure a release to both the receiving provider and the consumer's home region, if not MSHN.